-Service revenues also consist of revenues derived from maintenance and support, extended warranty, and the use of the Company's service platforms and APIs on a subscription basis.
-We generate this revenue from fees for maintenance and support, extended warranty, monthly active user fees, SaaS fees, and hosting and storage fees.
+Service revenues sometimes consist of revenues derived from the use of the Company's service platforms and APIs on a subscription basis as well as from maintenance and support.
+We generate this revenue from fees monthly active user fees, SaaS fees, hosting and storage fees, and maintenance and support fees.
 In most cases, the subscription or transaction arrangement is a single performance obligation comprised of a series of distinct services that are substantially the same and that have the same pattern of transfer (i.e., distinct days of service).
 The Company applies a time-based measure of progress to the total transaction price, which results in ratable recognition over the term of the contract.
-The Company determined that this method best represents the transfer of services as the customer obtains equal benefit from the service throughout the service period.
+The Company determined that this method best represents the transfer of services in these situations as the customer obtains equal benefit from the service throughout the service period.